What to Wear on a Cruise – The Ultimate Guide

-You can also bring one pair of pants or jeans, and have a couple of light tops to go with them.
+- You can also bring one pair of white pants or dark jeans, and bring a couple stylish tops to go with them.

 If you’re bring formal wear, a garment bag (like this one on Amazon) for suits and dresses keeps things nice and neat and easy to put away when you get to your cabin.

 You may also want to pack your clothing in packing cubes.
 The benefit to this is keeping organized, which makes unpacking so much easier, on the first day of your cruise.

 I like these packing cubes, which come with a laundry bag and get 5 * reviews on Amazon.